algorithm

 Not loss.
 Silence.

-The leading cause of language death is not forgetting the past.
-It is failing to speak about the present.
+The deeper threat is not losing the past.
+It is losing the ability to speak fully about the present.

 The Mechanism